 Teams in the tackle football s are eligible to compete in post-season competition based on their win/loss record.
 Post-season competition may include regional and national championships and/or invitational bowls, which can run through Thanksgiving or into December, if a team goes on to nationals.
 Cheerleaders may be required to accompany their teams to these events.

-Cheerleaders in Competitive Cheer program will participate in Pop Warner sanctioned competitions.
-Squads advance will participate in regional competition, which is typically held in mid-November.
-Squads that meet placement requirements at regionals will advance to national competition, which is held the first week of December in Orlando, Florida at Walt Disney World.
+Cheerleaders participate in game day activities and Pop Warner sanctioned competitions.
+Squads advance will participate in regional competition, which is typically held in early-November.
+Squads that meet placement requirements at regionals will advance to national competition, which is held the first week of December in Orlando, Florida.
 See the section titled "A Word About Fundraising" above for more information about the division of financial responsibility for post-season travel.